 Located in the heart of the Sherman Oaks Galleria (also boasting a Cheesecake Factory, P.F.
 Chang’s and Arclight Cinemas), Urban Home is home goods shopping at its most affordable.
 Much like IKEA, only—dare we say it?—trendier, these pieces of furniture for your bedroom, kitchen, living room and backyard are not only unique pieces inspired by designs around the world, but the prices are amazingly reasonable.
 Urban Home is well worth the drive for small accents and large pieces alike.

 Yes, it's nearly a 20-mile drive from WeHo.
-Sure, it's in a strip mall.
 But we can tell you that Adagio is one of the best Italian eateries we've ever been to in the L.A. area.
-Not only is the décor inside stunning (think a Cheesecake Factory if it was designed by Gaudi), but everything from the light homemade pasta to breaded chicken and osso bucco makes the 30-minute drive home a breeze.
-On weekends, we also love the live bands—major crooners and major talents delight through the night.
+Not only is the friendly host's welcome warm and gracious, but everything from the light homemade pasta to breaded chicken and osso bucco makes the 30-minute drive home a breeze.

 The oldest and only lesbian-owned bar in LA County, the Oxwood Inn is a delightful dive and makes no bones about it.
 Every Friday night is lesbian night, and the cover is a mere $3.
 The history behind the Oxwood Inn is long cherished—the original owner, Betty "Tuck" Sutherland, is still celebrated here to this day.
 You'll find nothing like the Inn in WeHo, LA or the Valley.
 Here the vibe is true family, and everyone knows everyone’s name, whether you're a lesbian or just another supportive gal out for a beer.